scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `hop_entry`: The hop entry (`HopEntry`) with the information required to forward this PCB through the current AS to the next AS.
 This information is used in the data plane.
 For a specification of the hop entry, see [](#hopentry).
 - `peer_entries`: The list of optional peer entries (`PeerEntry`).
 For a specification of one peer entry, see [](#peerentry).
 - `mtu`: The size of the maximum transmission unit (MTU) within the current AS's network.
 - `extensions`: List of (signed) extensions (optional).
 PCB extensions defined here are part of the signed AS entry.
-This field should therefore only contain extensions that include important metadata for which cryptographic protection is required.
+This field SHOULD therefore only contain extensions that include important metadata for which cryptographic protection is required.
 For more information on PCB extensions, see [](#pcb-ext).

 ##### AS Entry Signature {#sign}